 You must:

-• Include a minimum of 6 weeks in both maternity and pediatric care
+- Include a minimum of 6 weeks in maternity or genitourinary nursing and 6 weeks in pediatric nursing

 Requirement 2 – Application packet